banana-slugs-2014/jack-overflow/README.md

 Replies and Questions are similar.
 Create a post abstract class and use Single Table Inheritance.
 A self join can be leveraged to associate replies to specific questions.
 All questions will not have a parent foreign id.
 d3.js is a thought-provoking and exciting library for data visualization.

+### App Hosting

+The app is hosted at jackoverflow.herokuapp.com.
+Please check it out and submit a pull request to extend the app or patch a feature if you would like to contribute!

 ### License